dawex/sigourney/README.md

 The core library handles base operations for generating and signing verifiable credentials:
 - JSON-LD serialization made easier by providing annotations and Jackson serializers
 - Generating / validating a JWS
-- Creation of RSA key pairs and X.509 self-signed certificates
+- Creation of RSA or Elliptic Curve key pairs and X.509 self-signed certificates
-- Adding a proof to an existing VC
+- Adding a proof to an existing Verifiable Credential

 ### Verifiable credential model